Diplomatic Security Service: Hiring process

-The DSS Special Agent hiring process is widely regarded as one of the most difficult and challenging within both the federal government and general law enforcement.
-Less than 2% of applicants successfully completes and passes the hiring process.
-Agents Candidates must successfully pass an intensive multi-stage evaluation process that includes a series of written exams, knowledge-based exams, writing samples, panel interviews, and situational judgment exercises; a physical fitness test (PFT); a comprehensive medical examination granting worldwide availability; and an exhaustive background investigation for security clearance at the level of Top Secret/Sensitive Compartmented Information (TS/SCI).
+The DSS special agent hiring process is widely regarded as one of the most difficult and challenging within both the federal government and general law enforcement.

+It is believed that less than 1% of applicants successfully complete and pass the hiring process.
+Special agent candidates must successfully pass an intensive multi-stage evaluation process that includes a series of written exams, knowledge-based exams, writing samples, panel interviews, and situational judgment exercises; a physical fitness test (PFT); a comprehensive medical examination granting worldwide availability; and an exhaustive background investigation for security clearance at the level of Top Secret/Sensitive Compartmented Information (TS/SCI).

 A final suitability review and vote by a Foreign Service panel evaluates a candidate's overall ability to represent the interests of the United States abroad.

 All DSS special agents have at least a four-year bachelor's degree, and most have graduate and/or post-graduate degrees.
-Agent candidates must be under the age of 37 at the time of commissioning, unless granted a waiver due to prior military service.
+Special agent candidates must be under the age of thirty-seven at the time of commissioning, unless granted a waiver due to prior military service.

 Training

-After a new agent candidate is hired, he or she begins a nearly nine-month training program that includes the Criminal Investigator Training Program (CITP) at the U.S. Department of Homeland Security's Federal Law Enforcement Training Center (FLETC) (pronounced flet-see) in Glynco, Georgia; a Basic Special Agent Course (BSAC) at the Diplomatic Security Training Center, and courses at the Foreign Service Institute (FSI) in Arlington, Virginia.
-After completion of all initial training, agents are required to pass quarterly re-qualifications on their duty weapons, which include the Glock 19M, Colt Sub Machine Gun, the Mk18 rifle, and Remington 870 shotgun.
-A new training facility that will consolidate DSS' various training venues is located at FT Pickette VA.
-A new special agent is usually assigned to a domestic field office for two to three years before taking on an overseas assignment, although an agent can expect to be sent on frequent temporary duty assignments overseas even when assigned to a domestic post.
+After a new agent candidate is hired, he or she begins a nearly nine-month training program that includes the criminal investigator training program (CITP) at the U.S. Department of Homeland Security's law enforcement training center in Glynco, Georgia; a basic special agent course (BSAC) at the Foreign Affairs Security Training Center (FASTC) in Blackstone, Virginia; and courses at the Foreign Service Institute (FSI) in Arlington, Virginia.

+After completion of all initial training, agents are required to pass quarterly re-qualifications on their duty weapons, which include the Glock 19M, Glock 26, Colt sub-machine gun, the Mk18 rifle, and Remington 870 shotgun.

+A new special agent is assigned to a domestic field office for two to three years before typically taking on an overseas assignment, although an agent can expect to be sent on frequent temporary duty assignments overseas even when assigned to a domestic post.

 However, agents may be called overseas much earlier depending on the needs of DSS.

-As members of the Foreign Service, agents are expected to spend most of their career living and working overseas, often in hazardous environments or less developed countries throughout the world.
+As members of the Foreign Service, DSS special agents spend nearly half of their careers living and working overseas, often in hazardous environments and/or less developed countries throughout the world.